lsav00/mtg_game/README.md

 ## Functions
 The following version contains the provided function:

-* newMtg2cd: alert when user shuffles
+* newMtg2cd: alert when user shuffles or leaves play

 ## Versions